 - Continue on to university – A levels are the most common qualifications studied to get into higher education.

 - Keep your options open if you’re unsure about what you want to do in the future.

 - Look for employment – they’re valued by employers because they show a good level of education.

-	- Go on to vocational or work-based qualifications, such as a higher apprenticeship.
+- Go on to vocational or work-based qualifications, such as an apprenticeship.